In 1871, Ulysses S. Grant was president of the United States. With the Civil War only six years past, there were 37 states in the Union.

 Greenfield, Indiana was a thriving town of over 1,000 people.
 The town needed a bank in order to continue to grow and progress.
 Five farsighted businessmen, Nelson Bradley, J. Ward Walker, Morgan Chandler, S.T.
 Dickerson and H.A.
 Swope, saw this need, and formed a stock company for the purpose of carrying on a banking business.

 On September 4, 1871, the new bank opened its doors for business and the Greenfield Banking Company began its many years of uninterrupted service to the community.

 Fast forward to today and you’ll see a wonderful community bank fully invested in the communities we serve.
 Greenfield, Fortville, Cumberland, McCordsville and New Palestine all have Greenfield Banking Company locations to serve their residents and businesses.

-The bank’s headquarters, opened in 1999 and located at the intersection of State Road 9 and New Road, house the corporate offices, the main branch office and the Investment Management and Trust department.
-This location, the downtown Greenfield office (formerly the Main Office) and the Meridian Road Office combined with the four offices outside of Greenfield make up the 7 locations of Greenfield Banking Company.
+The bank’s headquarters, relocated in 1999 to its new location at the intersection of State Road 9 and New Road, house the corporate offices, the Main Branch Office and Wealth Management.
+GBC's Main Office, Downtown Office (formerly the Main Office) and the Meridian Road Office combined with the four offices outside of Greenfield make up the 7 locations of Greenfield Banking Company.

 For over 146 years Greenfield Banking Company has delivered high-quality financial solutions and personalized, friendly service.
 This service is fostered by a company culture of community involvement, support and volunteerism.